microsoft/azure-pipelines-tasks/Tasks/UseDotNetV2/README.md

 * **Use global json**: This checkbox indicates that all versions from all `global.json` files will be used to install the sdk versions.
 You can set the search root path with `Working Directory`.

+* **Working Directory**: This path can only be set if the option `Use global json` is selected.
+Specify path from where global.json files should be searched when using `Use global json`.
+If empty, `system.DefaultWorkingDirectory` will be considered as the root path.

 * **Version\*:** Specify version of .NET Core SDK or runtime to install.
 It also allows you to always get the latest version in a minor or major version.
 See below for examples
 Examples:
   - To install 2.2.104 SDK, use 2.2.104